solhop/rsat/README.md

 More algorithms will be available soon.

 This projetct is still in development.
-The APIs can change a lot before the first stable release v1.0.0.
+The APIs can change before the first stable release v1.0.0.

 ## License